Division of Business and Computer Information Systems

 - Elementary Education

-- Secondary Education (with certifications in Art, Biology, Business Education, English, Mathematics, Physical Education, Social Studies, Unified Science)
+- Secondary Education (certifications in Art, Biology, English, Mathematics, Physical Education, Social Studies, Speech and Theatre—Grades 9-12, Unified Science with Biology Add-On—Grades 9-12, and Vocal or Instrumental Music with K-12 Certification)

 Division of Fine Arts